mumumu18/11/README.md

 ## Deployment

-This project is configured for easy deployment on platforms like Vercel or Netlify.
+This project is configured for easy deployment on platforms like Netlify or Vercel.

-### Vercel Deployment Steps
+### Netlify Deployment Steps

 1. **Push to Git**: Push your code to a GitHub, GitLab, or Bitbucket repository.
-2. **Import Project**: On the Vercel dashboard, import the Git repository.
+2. **Import Project**: On the Netlify dashboard, import the Git repository.
+3. **Configure Build**: Netlify should auto-detect the settings:
+   - Build Command: `npm run build`
+   - Publish Directory: `dist`
-3. **Configure Environment Variable**:
+4. **Configure Environment Variable**:
-   - In your Vercel project's settings, go to "Environment Variables".
+   - In your Netlify site's settings, go to "Build & deploy" > "Environment".
    - Add a variable named `VITE_API_KEY` and set its value to your Gemini API key.
-4. **Deploy**: Vercel will automatically detect the Vite configuration and deploy your application.
+5. **Deploy**: Trigger a new deployment.
+Netlify will build and host your application.